Can Employers Limit Employees’ Use of Social Media?

 (National Labor Relations Act)

 With the communication explosion of social media, can an employer prohibit or monitor an employee’s criticism about the employer, work, or compensation through the channels of social media?
-Although this is still a developing area of the law, employers may be surprised by the answer.
+According to a workers comp lawyer this is still a developing area of the law, employers may be surprised by the answer since in some cases an employee could even file for compensation with the workers compensation law attorney portland or because of situation like this.

 The National Labor Relations Act (NLRA) and the accompanying National Labor Relations Board (NLRB)